senjerak/senjerak/README.md

 ###

-<p align="left">Hello World!!. • ☆ . ° .• °:. *₊ ° . ☆<br>My name is Gabi Lecusay and I'm an enthusiastic beginner when it comes to programming creative content.
+<p align="left">My name is Gabi Lecusay and I'm an enthusiastic beginner when it comes to programming creative content.
 I love making web art and I appreciate you coming to check out what I have made so far!
 I'm currently a student at NWSA and I'm finishing my BFA in Art and Technology.
 My favorite things include animating, illustrating, and making other people smile!<br><br>I'm currently working as a basic Web Design tutor for HTML, CSS, & JS.
 I'm incredibly interested in a mentorship or internship for front-end & browser game design.
 I hope that you like what you find!</p>

 ###